benjaminplee/whoppex/README.md

 ### In Sample
 - Ease of use for tracking cookies and the like for HTTP
-- Give better example of unique identifiers per agent (launch_many produces all with same id for mqtt)

 ### In Whoppex
 - Mechnism to stop all currently running agents